-Robert Zünd studied painting and drawing in the studio of Jakob Schwegler.
+Zünd attended the gymnasium in Lucerne and went on to study painting and drawing in the studio of Jakob Schwegler.
 He moved to Geneva in 1848, where he worked under two of Switzerland’s leading landscapists, François Diday (1802-77) and Alexandre Calame (1810-64).
-In 1861 he studied briefly at the Munich Academy where he met Rudolf Koller (1828-1905), a Munich animal painter.
-A close friendship quickly developed.
-Zünd first visited Paris in 1852, where he drew inspiration from his discovery of seventeenth-century painting.
+Zünd met the Munich painter Rudolf Koller (1828-1905) in 1851 and a close friendship quickly developed.
+He first visited Paris in 1852, where he drew inspiration from his discovery of seventeenth-century painting.
 He returned to Paris on a number of occasions and also visited Dresden and Munich.
-He married in 1853 and settled near Lucerne.
-The landscapes of the surrounding countryside were to provide him with a significant repertoire of motifs in the coming years.
+He settled near Lucerne in 1863.

 There was not a single work for tourists, no views, no sensations relating to the high peaks nearby, just objects which the unpractised eye and uneducated taste would neither detect nor expect to see in nature but which are very much present in it and not in any way constructed […]. – Gottfried Keller describing a visit to Robert Zünd’s studio in 1881.
 Gottfried Keller in Neue Züricher Zeitung, 23 March 1882.
 Cited after Peter Fischer, ‘Robert Zünd - eine kritische Würdigung’ in Susanne Neubauer (ed.), Robert Zünd, exhib. cat., Lucerne, Kunstmuseum Luzern, 12 June - 26 September 2004, Wabern-Bern 2004, p.
 9.